naccdata/nacc-flywheel/docs/pull_metadata/index.md

-# Pull SCAN Metadata
+# Pull Metadata

-Script to pull metadata files from S3 Bucket and distribute to `ingest-scan` project in group of each center with data in the data files.
+Script to pull metadata files from S3 Bucket and distribute to the same project in group of each center with data in the data files.

 ## Environment